 Program Highlights: BFA in Graphic Design

-MICA offers a comprehensive program that prepares students for diverse design careers while maintaining affordability compared to other top schools.
+MICA offers a well-rounded program that prepares students for many design careers.
+It also costs less than most other top schools.

 Advantages: